JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 <kbd>![](./img/beauti_008.png)</kbd>

-The reason why we do this is two-fold: First the addition of monophyly constraints facilitates the MCMC search since it reduces the “tree space” to be explored, meaning that some phylogenies (those in which the clades do not appear as monophyletic) do not need to be tested at all.
-Second, with this we constrain our in-group, so we define our outgroup species to actually be the outgroup.
+We add monophyly constraints for two reasons: first, they reduce the “tree space” to be explored by the MCMC, ensuring only monophyletic clades are considered; second, they define the outgroup species correctly.

-Finally, click on the last tab named “**MCMC**”.
-Here, set the “**Chain Length**” to two million (2,000,000) steps of the MCMC chain, and leave the other fields for “Store Every”, “Pre Burnin”, and “Num Initialization Attempts” as they are.
+Finally, go to the “**MCMC**” tab.
+Set the MCMC “**Chain Length**” to two million (2,000,000) steps and leave the other fields (“Store Every”, “Pre Burnin”, and “Num Initialization Attempts”) as default.

 <kbd>![](./img/beauti_009.png)</kbd>

-Click on the triangle to the left of “**tracelog**”, where you can specify the name of the log file written by BEAST 2 and specify `co1_strict_clock.log` as the name.
+Click the triangle to the left of “**tracelog**”, and specify the log file name as `co1_strict_clock.log`.
-Also click on the triangle to the left of “**treelog**”, and specify the same file name, except that the ending should be `.trees` instead of `.log`.
+Then, click the triangle next to “**treelog**”, and set the file name to  `co1_strict_clock.trees`.

 <kbd>![](./img/beauti_009_2.png)</kbd>

-Finally, click on “**Save As**” in BEAUti’s “**File**” menu to save the configuration file.
-Name it `co1_strict_clock.xml`.
+Finally, click on “**Save As**” in BEAUti’s “**File**” menu and save the configuration file as `co1_strict_clock.xml`.

 <a name="xml"></a>
 #### 6.1.1.2 Inspect the XML configuration file

-BEAUTi is not a black box.
-To see how BEAUTi has translated your specifications into the XML input format for BEAST 2, look at the generated XML file [`co1_strict_clock.xml`](res/co1_strict_clock.xml) in a text editor.
+BEAUti is not a black box.
+To see how your specifications are translated into the XML format for BEAST 2, open the generated XML file [`co1_strict_clock.xml`](res/co1_strict_clock.xml) in a text editor.

 <details>
  <summary> Background: Explanations on the XML content (click here)</summary>